Optometry Giving Sight

 The project delivers eye care to over six thousand children in the following communities along the James and Hudson bay: Weenusk First Nation, Fort Albany First Nation, Kashechewan First Nation, Attawapiskat First Nation, Moose Cree First Nation, and the Town of Moosonee.

 NFEC is passionate about children's vision.
 Dr. Katie Ryan and Dr. Janki Kapadia took part in a 6 day trip in October 2022 to provide care to 3 remote communities.
-It was a rewarding experience to provide eye care to underserved communities where 70% of the children require glasses.
+Dr. Kapadia also went on a 3 day trip to Attawapiskat First Nation in September 2023.
+It is a rewarding experience to provide eye care to underserved communities where 70% of the children require glasses.